Did you know that you can view results of your tests on the NHS App?

 You can find out more about x-ray tests, how they are performed, their function and the risks by visiting the NHS Choices website.

-We normally will get the result of an X-ray in about a week’s time.
+We normally will receive the result of an X-ray in about a week’s time.
 We will contact you if there are any changes on the x-ray that need discussion.
-If you would like to have your results and discuss your problem again please come to the practice to discuss this – our morning surgeries are best for this.
+You should be able to view the result in your NHS App.
+If you would like to have your results and discuss your problem again please submit an Engage Consult form to request this- we will try to book you a telephone consultation with the clinician within 48 hours if you let us know your availability to take the call.

 If requested by the hospital or another care provider (eg midwives) the results will return to them so please ask them for your results.